-Every client's right to keep personal matters (health, financial, personal, etc) private and limiting disclosure of such information to only those that must know.
+Every client's right to keep personal matters (health, financial, personal, etc) private and limit disclosure of such information to only those that must know.
 We are guaranteed privacy by the Constitution.
 The American Nurses Association (ANA) has supported this.
-So any information that a student learns, in regards to a client's personal matters, must be protected.
+So, any information a student learns about a client's personal matters must be protected.
 This is such a serious issue that the government, especially Congress, took the initiative and passed The Health Insurance Portability & Accountability Act (HIPAA) in 1996.